babaknasrollahy/TimeBaseAutoScaler/README.md

 # Tbase (TimeBaseAutoScaler)

-Tbase is a kubernetes operator for scaling pods base on time.
+Tbase is a kubernetes operator for scaling pods based on time.

 ## Installation